sara-bouchenak/TITANIA/README.md

   python main.py
   ```

-Config values (e.g., `exp.seed`) or config groups (e.g., `data/dataset`) can be directly overrided from the command line.
+Config values (e.g., `exp.seed`) or config groups (e.g., `data/dataset`) can be directly overridden from the command line.
 Note that `+` need to be added before the config values or groups that do not have default values.

   ```bash
   python main.py exp.seed=1 data/dataset=ars +data/cleaning/outliers=default
   ```

 Multiple experiments can also be run sequentially by first adding the option `-m` to the command line and then providing multiple values (separated by a comma) for the config values or the config groups.
-In this case, all combinations of values to be sweeped will be crossed to launch a batch of experiments.
+In this case, all combinations of values to be swept will be crossed to launch a batch of experiments.

   ```bash
   python main.py -m exp.seed=1,2,3,4,5 data/dataset=ars,heart